Apples, curry powder, and other spices and seasonings flavor the venison in this tasty recipe.

 In 2 tablespoons of vegetable oil, saute the venison, stirring, until well browned.
 Remove to a plate, cover, and refrigerate until you are ready to add it to the skillet.

-Add the onions, celery, and apples to the skillet, along with 1 more tablespoon of vegetable oil.
+Add the onions, celery, and apples to the skillet, along with one more tablespoon of vegetable oil.
 Continue cooking, stirring, until the onion is translucent and lightly browned.

 Stir in curry powder and saute for 5 minutes.
 Add remaining seasonings and beef broth; simmer for about 20 minutes.
 Taste and adjust the seasonings with more curry powder, kosher salt, and pepper, as needed.